Afreshio/founder-assessment-tool/README.md

 The built files will be in the `dist` directory.

-## Assessment Questions
+## Quiz Questions

-1. **W (Wisdom)**: "I am comfortable sitting and contemplating the meaning of things longer than most others are."
+1. **W (Wonder)**: "I am comfortable sitting and contemplating the meaning of things longer than most others are."
-2. **I (Innovation)**: "People say I can't stop innovating or proposing new ideas."
+2. **I (Invention)**: "People say I can't stop innovating or proposing new ideas."
-3. **D (Decision)**: "I am much more capable than most people in using my gut instincts when there is little data or information available."
+3. **D (Discernment)**: "I am much more capable than most people in using my gut instincts when there is little data or information available."
-4. **G (Gathering)**: "I have a gift for rallying people around a plan or idea, and inspiring them to take action."
+4. **G (Galvanizing)**: "I have a gift for rallying people around a plan or idea, and inspiring them to take action."
-5. **E (Empathy)**: "I find helping people to be more deeply fulfilling than others do."
+5. **E (Enablement)**: "I find helping people to be more deeply fulfilling than others do."
 6. **T (Tenacity)**: "I get more satisfaction and fulfillment than most people from seeing a project through to its finish."

 ## Scoring